 Sex and Aging

-At age 76, Goldman spends a great deal of her time trying to counter those stereotypes.
-"There is this idea that all old people are alike, but my experience in interviewing hundreds of seniors is that each relationship is unique and different," says Goldman, whose recent book, Late-Life Love: Romance and New Relationships in Later Years, features interviews with 22 couples about their relationships.
+Now retired, Goldman spent a great deal of her time trying to counter those stereotypes.
+"There is this idea that all old people are alike, but my experience in interviewing hundreds of seniors is that each relationship is unique and different," said Goldman, whose book, Late-Life Love: Romance and New Relationships in Later Years, features interviews with 22 couples about their relationships.

 Surveys back her up.
-A 2004 poll conducted by the AARP found that sexual desire runs deep among people in their 50s, 60s, 70s, and beyond.
-Many older people are able to put those feelings into action as well: About one out of three people over 70 who have regular partners said they have intercourse at least once a week.
+A poll conducted by the AARP found that sexual desire runs deep among people in their 50s, 60s, 70s, and beyond.

 At any age, sex can help strengthen intimate relationships while easing stress and boosting overall health.
-For seniors, sex can also restore feelings of vitality, says Erica Goodstone, PhD, a certified sex therapist and licensed mental health counselor in Boca Raton, Florida, who works with many older couples and singles.
+For seniors, sex can also restore feelings of vitality, says Erica Goodstone, PhD, a certified sex therapist and licensed mental health counselor, who works with many older couples and singles.
 "It's part of being truly alive."

 Unfortunately, many older people miss out on sex and all of its benefits, even if they crave this type of physical intimacy.
 They may have physical problems that make sex difficult or painful, or they may have simply lost their interest and desire.
 But these obstacles aren't as serious as they used to be.
 Thanks to new treatments -- and a new appreciation for the importance of sex in later years -- older people often choose to make sex an enduring part of their lives.